DziugsBugs/QuizizzBots/README.md

 # Solver

-Press enter to automatically solve a question
+Press Enter to automatically solve a question

+# Autosolver

+Automatically solves all questions with specified delay